 Step 13: Once you’re happy with how your stamped design looks, you can go ahead and punch a hole with your rotary puncher.
 A small (size 2) hole should fit your jump ring perfectly.
 Make sure that you punch your hole close enough to the edge of the leather so that the jump ring can fit, but not so close that you accidentally cut into the edge.

-Step 16: Add your closures using chain nose pliers – you can use any clasp of your liking but we believe that you can never go wrong with a good old lobster clasp and jump ring combo!
+Step 16: Add your closures using chain nose pliers.
+You can use any clasp of your liking, but we believe that you can never go wrong with a good old lobster clasp and jump ring combo!

 Step 17: Pocket all the compliments you’ll be getting daily on your new necklace!